-Goats Head Soup 2020 features three unheard tracks – Criss Cross, Scarlet & All The Rage – plus demo versions, outtakes, live performances & more.
+Welcome to Goats Head Soup 2020, featuring three unheard tracks – Criss Cross, Scarlet & All The Rage – plus demo versions, outtakes, live performances & more.
+Available now.

 Deluxe 4LP & 4CD boxsets pay full homage to the original release – including the much sort after Brussels Affair, recorded live at the Forest National Arena in October 1973, plus a full disc of Rarities & Alternatives (including three unheard tracks).
 The 4CD boxset also includes a 120 page book of rare photos & essays, plus four re-produced 1973 tour posters (rolled up inside the package to avoid creasing).